wso2/docs-is/en/docs/administer/using-symmetric-encryption.md

 ## Userstore password encryption

-Earlier, there was a configuration to enable the preferred keystore (Internal or primary) to encrypt secondary userstore passwords.
+Prior to 5.11.0, there was a configuration to enable the preferred keystore (internal or primary) to encrypt secondary userstore passwords.
 However, with symmetric key encryption keystore references are not required.
 So, this configuration has a blank as its value.

 ```toml